palewire/first-visual-story/tutorial/prereqs.md

 npm --version
 ```

-## Git and GitHub
+## Git

 The [`git`](http://git-scm.com/) program allows you to carefully track the changes you make to files over time.
-This is useful when you're working on your own, but quickly becomes essential on large software projects where you work with other developers.
+This can be useful when you're working on your own, but quickly becomes essential when you work with other developers.

 You can verify `git` is installed from your command line like so: